-In this present study, the effects of the dispersibility of individual pigments in HDPE on its utilization properties using continuous twin-screw kneader are investigated.
+The present work aims to study the effects of the dispersion state of pigments in a polymer on its utilization properties.
+The twin-screw kneader is used to compound pigments into a polymer matrix.
 A method for evaluating the dispersion state is based on the concept of fractal geometry.
-Therefore, some studies related to this work are reported as follows.
+Therefore, this literature review will emphasize these related topics.